nicholsons/comp0034-week10/activities/custom_errors.md

 ## Define the error templates

 Create these as you do for any other template.
-You could even use a parent/child inheritcance and have a base error page that is inherited by the specific error pages.
+You could even use a parent/child inheritance and have a base error page that is inherited by the specific error pages.

 ```jinja
 {% extends "layout_errors.html" %}